-“I had a lot of faith in you when we were first assigned together.
-As we grew to know each other, I saw exactly what you are.
-Having been rejected by the people around you so many times, you’ve become desperate to please everyone, and you think the only way to do that is to impress them, take one step ahead of everyone else.
-You are brash, reckless, and the only reason you are here is so you can escape your adoptive parent.
+“I had a lot of faith in you when we were first assigned together, but the more we started to work together, the more I realized exactly who you are.
+You’ve been rejected by the people around you so many times that you’ve become desperate to please everyone and you think the only way to do that is to impress them and take one step ahead of everyone else.
+You’re brash, reckless, and the only reason you are here is so you can escape your adoptive parent.
 That’s all you care about.
-You have no desire for learning.
-You have no passion for your job.
-The only reason you are trying to push yourself is so you can get out of here and do whatever the hell it is your simple little heart wants to do.
+You have no desire for learning and no passion for your job.
+The only reason you’re trying to push yourself is so you can get out of here and do whatever the hell it is your simple little heart wants to do.
 Caring about the people around you is second in your mind, and it’s the first thing the Marines want you to do.
-That’s the basis around every single one of our jobs-helping our fellow Marines, as well as the civilians we protect.
+That’s the basis around every single one of our jobs: help our fellow Marines as well as the civilians we protect.
 You don’t have that drive.
-You’ve been blinded by your life experiences.
-You shouldn’t be here.”
+You’ve been blinded by your life experiences and you shouldn’t be here.”

 “Are you saying I’m selfish?
 You haven’t even bothered to talk to me outside of training.
 You don’t know anything about me aside from what I told you.”

-“Unlike you, I don’t spend my free hours flirting with Private Ferro.”
+“Unlike you, I don’t spend my free time doing nothing but flirting with Ferro.”

-“Honestly, I cannot believe you’d make all these assumptions after you were so nice to me back in November.
+“Honestly, I can’t believe you’d make all these assumptions after you were so nice when we first got put together.
 Hell, I wouldn’t have gotten so far if it wasn’t for you.”